5 Ally Actions for White People to Address White Supremacy

 Believe other people’s stories.
 Honor their lived experiences.
 Treasure stories that people share with you that may be painful and hard.
 If you don’t experience those things, it is your own unique position to let other people see that white supremacy is real and harmful.

-As a White person, you’re in a unique position to bring other White people into the conversation.
-It doesn’t appear as though you have skin in the game (pun intended).
-People are more likely to listen to you.
-Condemning white supremacy and racism doesn’t look as self-serving as it might from a Black or Brown person.
-People won’t think you’re playing victim or blame you as they might a Black or Brown person.
-Having white skin is a chance to help others be heard.
+As a white person, you’re in a unique position to bring other white people into the conversation.
+Unfortunately because it doesn’t appear as though you have skin in the game, people that look like you may be more likely to listen to you.
+Condemning white supremacy and racism doesn’t look self-serving, but it truly is because because these oppresive systems hurt all of us.

 It is daunting to address systemic racism and white supremacy at a national or global level.
-It is much easier to address it in your own local community.
-That means voting, doing your homework on legislative reform, advocating for social change at a local level, and talking with your children about this.
+It is much more approachable to address it in your own local community and networks.
+That means voting, doing your homework on legislative reform, advocating for social change at a local level, talking with your children about this, and using your power at work to advocate for change.
 We all can be agents of change.
 People are watching our behavior every day for signs of what’s acceptable.
 If you’re a leader, your team is watching you as a model.
 We all have an obligation to use privilege for good.